mark-poscablo/gpu-radix-sort/README.md

 # GPU Radix Sort
 CUDA implementation of parallel radix sort using Blelloch scan
 - Implementation of 4-way radix sort as described in this [paper by Ha, Krüger, and Silva](https://vgc.poly.edu/~csilva/papers/cgf.pdf)
-- 2 bits per pass, resulting in 4-way split each significant bit
+- 2 bits per pass, resulting in 4-way split each pass
 - No order checking at every pass yet
 - Each block uses a bank conflict-free Blelloch scan described in this [presentation by Mark Harris](https://www.mimuw.edu.pl/~ps209291/kgkp/slides/scan.pdf)
 - Each block sorts its own local portion of the global array for greater memory coalescing during global shuffles